fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 * CELL_CLIENT_METADATA_MODIFIED: Metadata for a specific cell, like timestamp, label or description was modified

 Again, types of notification types may change over time.
-It’s important to anticipate that in the code you write.
+It's important to anticipate that in the code you write.

-To start things off, let’s add a new section to index.html at the bottom of the right column.
+To start things off, let's add a new section to index.html at the bottom of the right column.
 This will create a textarea element that will be used like a console to print out notifications as they are received:

 ```html
 <!-- right column -->